continuent/continuent-puppet-haproxy/README.md

-continuent_haproxy
+continuent-puppet-haproxy
 ==================

-Puppet modules to install the haproxy checkers on a cluster
+Puppet module to install the haproxy checkers on a cluster